zyueek/DPO-F/README.md

-# RIHf: Feedback-Aligned Code Repair (data, training, inference, evaluation)
+# DPO-F+: Feedback-Aligned Code Repair

-This repository contains data construction, model training (DPO + reward-augmented), inference, and evaluation pipelines for **feedback-aligned code repair**.
+This repository is for the Artifact for CS 6367 – Final Project by Yueke Zhang, which contains data construction, model training (DPO + reward-augmented), inference, and evaluation pipelines for **feedback-aligned code repair**.
 It supports:

 * Generating *natural-language feedback* for C++ fixes